Plants | Birds | Mammals | Insects | Wet specimens | Museum specimens | Direct observations | Photos

 Sagehen Basin Collections

-Sagehen maintains synoptic teaching collections on site of plants, mammals, birds, and insects.
-The majority of specimens were collected in the 1960s, and largely ignored in the subsequent fifty years.
+The majority of Sagehen specimens were collected between 1951-1975, and largely ignored in the subsequent fifty years.

-With the assistance of a dynamic volunteer-turned-graduate-student, Erica Krimmel, Sagehen began in 2011 to focus on the dark-data resource and untapped research and outreach potential of the station’s modest teaching collections of plants, mammals, birds and insects.
-Digitization of Sagehen collections included photographing the specimens, capturing label data, and publishing this captured information.
-Gaps that emerged between the herbarium collection and our basin plant list led to targeted collecting that provides volunteer and citizen science opportunities, triggers research requests, expands the Sagehen herbarium collection, and added 16 new species to the basin plant list by 2015.
+With the assistance of Erica Krimmel, a dynamic volunteer-turned-graduate-student, Sagehen began in 2011 to focus on the dark-data resource and untapped research and outreach potential of the station’s modest collections.
+Digitization of Sagehen collections included photographing the specimens, transcribing label data, then publishing this captured information.
+Gaps that emerged between the herbarium collection and our basin plant list led to targeted collecting that provides volunteer and citizen science opportunities, confirms the basin list, triggers research requests, expands the Sagehen herbarium collection, and added 16 new species to the basin plant list by 2015.

 North Fork American River Collections